factorio

 Exact insertion

 The magic here is that we can set the hand size per swing for each of the filter inserters.
-With a mix of hand sizes we can selectively enable/disable each to insert exact amounts.
+With a mix of hand sizes, we can selectively enable/disable each to insert exact amounts.

-Lets step through an example: we have a signal rail: 100 which is the difference between what we want and what we have in the cargo wagon.
+Let’s step through an example.
+We have a signal, rail: 100, which is the difference between what we want and what we have in the cargo wagon.

-A common hand-size configuration that I used is [1, 3, 12, 12, 12, 12] which will insert rail: 100 in 4 swings.
+A common hand-size configuration I used is [1, 3, 12, 12, 12, 12], which will insert rail: 100 in four swings.

-Lets step through this with a bit of code:
+Let’s step through this with a bit of code:

 print('Column, Hand Size, Cumulative stack size, Enable threshold')